Documentation forSolarWinds Observability SaaS

 SW_APM_SERVICE_KEY

-It should be in the form of YourApiToken:YourServiceName.
-Replace YourApiToken with the SolarWinds Observability API token (ingestion type) generated for this service, and replace YourServiceName with your chosen name for this service.
-See API Tokens.
+It is in the form of YourApiToken:YourServiceName.
+Replace YourApiToken with the SolarWinds Observability API token (ingestion type) generated for this service, and the YourServiceName will only be a placeholder if OpenTelemetry is enabled for the App Service.
+When OpenTelemetry is enabled, the service name will be set to the name of the Azure App Service.

 SW_APM_COLLECTOR

-This overrides what is set for the ApmCollector key in the solarwinds_apm.config file.
+This configuration can also be set as the ApmCollector key in the solarwinds_apm.config file.

 COR_ENABLE_PROFILING 1